georgeobote/crush-policies/privacy-policy.md

 ## Contact

-Email hello@crushso.com for questions, data requests, or privacy complaints.
+Email privacy@crushso.com for questions, data requests, or privacy complaints.
 If you are in the EU/UK, you may also contact your local supervisory authority.

 ## Open Gaps & Roadmap

 Per `docs/privacy/data-inventory.md`, the following improvements are in progress:

-- Automated retention for reports and presence logs.
+- Automated retention for verification attempts, drop activity, reports, tokens, and inactive matches/messages.
 - Privacy dashboard for export/delete/location precision controls.
 - Lifecycle rules for orphaned Storage uploads.
 - Admin access logging and monitoring for token purge jobs.